praneeth7781/Float-Moodle/README.md

 ## General Information
-- It is a lite version of widely used Moodle
+- This project is a good start towards the development of widely used Moodle platform
-- An interactive platform for teachers, ta's and students
+- Moodle is an interactive and learning platform for students and teachers
-- It is part of project in software systems laboratory under prof Amitabha A.Sanyal
+- It is part of project in Software Systems Laboratory under professor Amitabha A.Sanyal

 ## Technologies Used